Rental Car Insurance: Do You Need It If You Have Auto Insurance?

 • Eliminates deductible risk on rental damage claims

-• Covers loss-of-use fees rental companies may charge
+• Covers loss-of-use fees the rental company may charge

 • Simplifies the claims process — no involving your insurer